Coulomb crystallization of xenon highly charged ions in a laser-cooled Ca+ matrix

 After the electrostatic bender, the HCIs are charge-selected using Sikler lens 3 as a timed gate.
 They are then decelerated and bunched in energy using a pulsed-drift tube whose first electrode is kept at 250\,V, while the second is at 600 V. Both potentials are switched to zero while the HCIs are traveling through the tube.
 The second microchannel plate is placed after the pulsed-drift tube and has incorporated a retarding-field analyzer that is used to measure the energy distribution of the HCI bunch, as shown in Fig. \ref{Fig1} c).
 With the above settings, we typically obtain decelerated bunches with mean energies of $\simeq$ 160\,$q$eV and full width at half maximum of $\simeq$ 10-15\, $q$eV.
 The spread in energy is substantially larger than in Ar HCIs (see, e.~g., \cite{Dijck2023RSI}), and we attribute this to the overlapping signals coming from different isotopes.

-The HCIs finally enter the science chamber [see Fig. \ref{Fig1} a)] and pass through the input mirror electrode, which is kept at 0\,V. The Paul trap, which comes immediately after the input mirror electrode, is instead kept at $\simeq$145~V, in order to slow down the Xe HCIs to 1-20 $q$eV.
+The HCIs finally enter the science chamber [see Fig. \ref{Fig1} a)] and pass through the input mirror electrode, which is kept at 0\,V \risp{\footnote{\risp{No active isotope separation is implemented prior to trap injection in the present work; the loaded ions therefore reflect the natural isotopic mixture.}}}.
+The Paul trap, which comes immediately after the input mirror electrode, is instead kept at $\simeq$145~V, in order to slow down the Xe HCIs to 1-20 $q$eV.
 The output mirror electrode is kept at 200 V and is used to reflect the HCIs back towards the center of the trap.
 Immediately after the HCIs exit the input mirror electrode, we raise its voltage to 200 V. In this way we force the HCIs to bounce back and forth between the two mirror electrodes, i.~e., we axially confine them inside the Paul trap.
 During this stage, we typically apply $\simeq$0.11 V to the DC electrodes and $\simeq$75 V to the RF electrodes of the Paul trap.
 This provides radial confinement for the HCIs.

 We utilize the same Paul trap pseudopotential to confine Coulomb crystals of hundreds of Ca$^+$ ions.
 The HCIs that are bouncing back and forth between the mirror electrodes thus can interact several times and be sympathetically cooled by the laser cooled Ca$^+$ Coulomb crystal, until they finally crystallize.
 The presence of a HCI in the crystal manifests as a large round void in the Ca$^+$ fluorescence images [Fig. \ref{Fig1} d)-g)].
 Once one or more HCIs are in the crystal, we typically raise the RF voltage to $\simeq$200 V, as done in Fig. \ref{Fig1} d)-g).
 The probability of a HCI to eventually crystallize is roughly proportional to the number of Ca atoms in the crystal.
 We found that the probability also increases by using weaker pseudopotential confinement.
 In this work we mostly utilize Xe$^{11+}$ [Fig. \ref{Fig1} d)-f)].
 By changing the parameters of the EBIT (electron beam energy) however, we are able to trap other ionization states.
 For example, in Fig. \ref{Fig1} g) we show a crystallized Xe$^{19+}$ ion which, to date, is the highest-charge ion ever crystallized.